Commercial Vehicle Accidents in Orange County and Across California

 If you are not able to gather evidence in the immediate aftermath of a truck accident, your personal injury attorney can do this for you.
 If you call shortly after the crash, your lawyer may be able to reach you fast enough to begin documenting the wreck on-site.

-What Not to Do After an Accident
+What Not to Do After a Semi-Truck Accident

 Always try to remain calm after an accident, even if you are shaken up.
 Cooperate with law enforcement and first-responders, but do not speculate on the cause of the accident or offer any unnecessary information.